SHS-APCS-1819/TestRepo-1/README.md

 # Test-Repo-1
-My first repo, testing github classroom
+My first repo, testing github.

 Instructions and a blank rubric can go here.